The secrets of a newfound libido – by Dr. Helly Hernandez

 Hormonal yoga is a technique that was popularized by Dinah Rodrigues with the aim of alleviating the symptoms related to menopause and hormonal disorders, the hormone yoga represents a natural alternative to hormone therapy.
 Through the combination of dynamic postures and breathing techniques, it acts on the ovaries, the thyroid, the pituitary gland and the adrenal glands which control our hormones, including those that play a major role in sexual function.

 The real aphrodisiacs:

 – figs, bananas and avocados contain vitamins and trace elements that improve blood circulation and help combat erectile dysfunction.

-– Broccoli, oranges and foods rich in vitamin C, have a high antioxidant power and are essential for blood circulation in organs.
+– broccoli, oranges and foods rich in vitamin C, have high antioxidant power and are essential for blood circulation in organs.

 – Offal, poultry, seafood (especially clams, pork, lamb, soy, oysters, white beans, tofu, sesame, cereals, spinach) (rich in iron, which, when lacking, may decrease sexual desire, especially in women).

 – Gut, pork legs, bone broth, fish, gelatin, red fruits and vegetables, olives, rich in collagen which helps maintain a strong erection and tonic vaginal walls.